-165 General powers on entry
+165-General powers on entry

-- (1) An inspector who enters a workplace under section 163 may do all or any of the following: - (a) inspect, examine and make inquiries at the workplace; - (b) inspect and examine anything (including a document) at the workplace; - (c) bring to the workplace and use any equipment or materials that may be required;
+- (1) An inspector who enters a workplace under section 163 may do all or any of the following: - (a) inspect, examine and make inquiries at the workplace;

-- (d) take measurements, conduct tests and make sketches or recordings (including photographs, films, audio, video, digital or other recordings); - (e) take and remove for analysis a sample of any substance or thing without paying for it; - (f) require a person at the workplace to give the inspector reasonable help to exercise the inspector's powers under paragraphs (a) to (e); - (g) exercise any compliance power or other power that is reasonably necessary to be exercised by the inspector for the purposes of this Act. - (2) A person required to give reasonable help under subsection (1)(f) must not, without reasonable excuse, refuse or fail to comply with the requirement.
+- (b) inspect and examine anything (including a document) at the workplace; - (c) bring to the workplace and use any equipment or materials that may be required; - (d) take measurements, conduct tests and make sketches or recordings (including photographs, films, audio, video, digital or other recordings); - (e) take and remove for analysis a sample of any substance or thing without paying for it; - (f) require a person at the workplace to give the inspector reasonable help to exercise the inspector's powers under paragraphs (a) to (e); - (g) exercise any compliance power or other power that is reasonably necessary to be exercised by the inspector for the purposes of this Act. - (2) A person required to give reasonable help under subsection (1)(f) must not, without reasonable excuse, refuse or fail to comply with the requirement.

-- (a) in the case of an individual \$10 000; or - (b) in the case of a body corporate \$50 000.
+- (a) in the case of an individual-\$10 000; - (b) in the case of a body corporate-\$50 000. - (3) Subsection (2) places an evidential burden on the accused to show a reasonable excuse.